holochain/docs-pages/src/install.md

 # Install Holochain

 <div markdown="1" class="coreconcepts-intro">
 This guide will get you set up with the latest 'blessed' Holochain developer environment on macOS, Linux, and Windows.
-Blessed releases are reasonably stable, while in-between releases may have bugs or are meant for internal use.
+Blessed releases are reasonably stable for daily hApp development, while in-between releases may have bugs or are meant for internal use.
 If you'd like to install an in-between release, read our [advanced guide](../nix/#unblessed-releases).
 </div>

 ## Hardware Requirements